RustFestEU/speakers-guide/4-beginners.md

 problem.
 For example, if you are not a developer but instead a user of the software you present, say so.
 Don't turn this into navel-gazing.
 If you have previous works and large projects of unrelated kinds, cut any mention of them short.
-Also make sure you mention Twitter and Github accounts briefly if you want people to find you.
+Also make sure you mention Twitter and GitHub accounts briefly if you want people to find you.

 The next three topics merit about equal sizes of the rest of your talk.
 All